retromcorg/ChatGuard/README.md

 ```

 #### Strikes
-Default `strikes.yml` configuration file is empty at first.
-When a player joins for the first time after ChatGuard is installed onto the server, then it adds them to the configuration and sets 0 strikes.
-Only then, when the plugin does its job, they will increment up to a maximum of 5.
+The default `strikes.yml` configuration file is initially empty.
+When a player joins for the first time after ChatGuard is installed on the server, they are added to the configuration with 0 strikes.
+From there, the plugin manages their strikes, incrementing them up to a maximum of 5 as necessary.
+Read note below on how that works.

 > [!NOTE]
 > Strike tiers will only increment if the filter is enabled and a disallowed term or matching regex pattern is detected in someone's message.